Adele’s Next Album Will Reportedly Be All About Her Split From Simon Konecki

 Adele and her husband, Simon Konecki, have split after more than seven years together. ????Despite their break up, "they are committed to raising their son together lovingly."
 The two officially tied the knot in 2016.
 Tap our bio link for details on the split. | ????: Richard Young/Rex USA

-While the news of Adele and Konecki’s split comes as a shock to the “Make You feel my Love” singer’s fan base, People reports that the pair’s marriage was anything but traditional.
-The couple rarely went on public outings together and Adele has rarely shared intimate moments of the two during their lengthy relationship.
+While the news of Adele and Konecki’s split comes as a shock to the “Make You Feel My Love” singer’s fan base, People reports that the pair’s marriage was anything but traditional.
+The couple rarely went on public outings together, and Adele rarely shared intimate moments of the two during their lengthy relationship.

 “Throughout their relationship when Adele was in Los Angeles, weeks would sometimes go by before they were spotted together,” a source reportedly told the publication.
 “Simon always seemed to do his own thing while Adele was spending time with [their son] Angelo in L.A.”